pavankothawade/Aladdin-2D-Game/Simplicity.md

 Everyone started to pour on ideas of directly developing the application.
 But firstly we have to be precise with requirements so that we do not over-do things and complicate it.
 We just need to focus on first developing user stories clearly so as to go to next step of developing UML diagrams.

+Week 3:

+After communicating within team and with Professor, it became clear that we cannot have a generalized user story.
+Rather, we need to have different user stories for each thing individually like actor and hurdle.
+Also we understood there is no need to parallel develop the protocol, while not being clear with user story.
+So I have asked team to focus on development of user stories, and learning Greenfoot over directly starting to make application.